jneen/parsimmon/API.md

 ## Parsimmon.noneOf(string)

-Returns a parser that looks for exactly one character *NOT* from `string`, and yields that character.
+Returns a parser that looks for precisely one character *NOT* from `string`, and yields that character.

 ## Parsimmon.range(begin, end)

-Parsers a single character in from `begin` to `end`, inclusive.
+Parses a single character from `begin` to `end`, inclusive.

 Example: